digitalpalidictionary/digitalpalidictionary.github.io/src/frequency.md

 # Word Frequency

-Clicking the **frequency** button will give you an instant overview of where & how often a word can be found in the [Chaṭṭha Saṅgāyana](https://www.tipitaka.org/) corpus.
+Clicking the **frequency** button will give you an instant overview of where and how often a word can be found in the [Chaṭṭha Saṅgāyana](https://www.tipitaka.org/) corpus.

 ![image](pics/frequency/frequency-overview.png)

-These word frequency maps can provide an instantly accessible snapshot of word usage in different strata of texts, and a entry point for further investigation into how Pāḷi words and associated concepts developed over the course of time.
+These word frequency maps can provide an instantly accessible snapshot of word usage in different strata of texts, and an entry point for further investigation into how Pāḷi words and associated concepts developed over the course of time.

 ### Matches